jamescoller/multiagent-auv-model/ModelProposal.md

 Agent based modeling is an appropriate tool for this scenario becasue it directly represents the eventual end use case of the items being designed.
 Autonomous underwater vehicles (AUVs) and autonomous surface vehicles (ASVs) are being designed and built for unmanned missions where they will interact with other unmanned platforms as well as manned platforms, both friendly and combative in the case of military vehicles.
 Agent based models allow these vehicles to be expressed as agents and have the interactions (both macro-level and micro-level) invesitigated.
 Other design simulation tools, such as finite element analysis, or computational fluid dynamics, allow for investigating design impacts on a single vehicle.
 These tools, and many tools, do not allow to see how the dynamics of multiple vehicles impact performance.
 That is the goal of this simulation and is the advantage of agent based modeling.

 &nbsp;

+*LS COMMENTS: Solid setup and justification for an ABM approach here.
+Definitely points to future pathways for developing increasingly more realistic models as well.*

 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****